-Shelton State contracts with a bookstore as a convenience for students.
-All textbooks and most supplies may be obtained in the bookstore, located in the Martin Campus atrium, and open during the day with some extended hours during designated peak times.
+Shelton State contracts with a bookstore vendor as a convenience for students.
+All textbooks and most supplies may be obtained in the bookstore, located in the Martin Campus atrium, and open during regular college operating hours.
+Visit the bookstore website for additional details.